Home/ Blog / GMAT / GMAT Reading Comprehension: Strategy, Question Types and Practice

 The five main GMAT RC question types are Main Idea / Primary Purpose, Supporting Idea (Detail), Inference, Author’s Tone or Attitude, and Function of a Detail.
 Each has a distinct wrong-answer pattern: main idea questions trap with too-narrow or too-broad answers; inference questions trap with “one step too far” conclusions; tone questions trap when candidates miss the author’s evaluative language during the first read.

-The RC passages and question types are largely consistent between GMAT Focus and the classic GMAT.
-What changed is the context: GMAT Focus Verbal has no Sentence Correction, which means RC and Critical Reasoning together make up the entire Verbal section.
-RC therefore carries more weight per question in GMAT Focus, making systematic approach and pacing more important than in the classic format.
+The RC passages and question types are largely consistent between today’s GMAT and the retired classic version (the redesigned exam was briefly called the “GMAT Focus Edition” before GMAC simplified the name back to just “GMAT” in 2024).
+What changed is the context: today’s Verbal section has no Sentence Correction, so RC and Critical Reasoning together make up the entire section.
+RC carries more weight per question as a result, making a systematic approach and pacing more important than they were in the classic format.

 Ready to build a GMAT Verbal score that holds up on test day?